jloOop/Boundary-Spin-Momentum-Filtering-Data/paper/README.md

 # Paper
 The manuscript is currently under consideration.
-The public version will be added here when available.
+The public link will be added here when available.